-Right from time immemorial Christians have been target of many crises, these crises could be to start from Jesus himself.
+Right from time immemorial Christians have been target of many crises, these crises could be said to start from Jesus himself.

 The more the Gospel of the Salvation is being extended even to non-Jews, the more Christians faced persecution.
 Some were killed, some were beaten and so on.